• Skip to primary navigation

 Can I use dried black beans?

 Yes, dried black beans work perfectly.
-I recommend cooking them a day in advance to save time on the day of preparing your black bean hummus recipe.
+I recommend cooking them a day in advance to save time on the day of preparing your hummus.

 Can I make this hummus without a food processor?